skeweddata/skeweddata.github.io/_drafts/nfl_stats_lies.md

 player tracking data is a totally different world from the box score stats everyone is used to up to this point, and it's going to take a long time before everyone gets comfortable with it.
-I'm actually very impressed by the humility of the league's analytics department in putting up those Kaggle contests and explicitly admitting that they're not even sure what they're looking for yet[^college].
+I'm actually very impressed by the humility of the league, both in reaching out to AWS for help and putting up those Kaggle contests[^college].

-But if they really want to see returns on what I assume must be a multi-million dollar investment this isn't going to be enough.
+However, if they really want to see returns on what I assume must be a multi-million dollar investment this isn't going to be enough.
 The player-tracking data is so rich that a small team of stats majors manually generating analysis reports